eliezerreis/ezbank_microservices_sample/README.md

   **Spring Security**, **OAuth2**, and **JWT** are integrated for secure API communication, authentication, and authorization across services.

 - **Event-Driven Architecture**:
-  Real-time, event-driven processing is handled with **Kafka** to ensure decoupled and reliable service interactions.
+  Real-time, event-driven processing is managed by **Kafka** and **RabbitMQ**.
+The use of these messaging brokers ensures that services remain loosely coupled and communicate asynchronously, improving scalability and fault tolerance.
+As a result, the system can handle high-throughput and fault isolation effectively, ensuring that services can function independently without direct dependency on one another.

 ## Additional Features